Trash Pandas Beer & Wine Festival Returns Saturday, September 6

 MADISON, Ala. - One of the most popular events at Toyota Field is back in 2025 when the Rocket City Trash Pandas Beer & Wine Fest comes to Toyota Field on Saturday, September 6.

-On Saturday, September 6, from 2:00 to 6:00 p.m., the Beer & Wine Fest returns to Toyota Field with unlimited sampling of more than 100 beer and wine selections.
-Guests can enjoy live music, a German Biergarten, college football on the video board, and delicious ballpark fare.
+On Saturday, September 6, from 2:00 to 6:00 p.m., the Beer & Wine Fest returns to Toyota Field with unlimited sampling of more than 100 beers and wines.
+Guests can enjoy live music, a German Biergarten, college football on the video board, and a variety of delicious ballpark fare.

 General admission tickets are $40 in advance ($50 on the day of the event), with designated driver tickets available for $10.
 A limited number of VIP tickets are available for $60, which includes early access at 1:00 p.m. and exclusive offerings from the VIP tents.